-To adopt Amendment Number 1 to the Official Plan of the City of Brampton Planning Area.
-The Council of the Corporation of the City of Brampton, in accordance with the provisions of The Regional Municipality of Peel Act, 1973 and the Planning Act, hereby ENACTS as follows: 1.
-Amendment Number 1 to the Official Plan of the City of Brampto n Planning Area is hereby adopted and made part of this by-law.
-2. The Clerk is hereby authorized and directed to make application to the Minister of Housing for approval of Amendment Number $rac{1}{}$ to the Official Plan of the City of Brampton Planning Area. e READ a FIRST, SECOND and THIRD TIME and Passed In Open Council This 16th day of August 1982.
+The Council of The Corporation of the City of Brampton, in accordance with the provisions of The Regional Municipality of Peel Act, 1973 and The Planning Act, hereby ENACTS as follows:

+- 1. Amendment Number 102 to the Consolidated Official Plan of the City of Brampton Planning Area is hereby adopted and made part of this by-law. - 2.
+The Clerk is hereby authorized and directed to make application to the Minister of Municipal Affairs and Housing for approval of Amendment Number 102 to the Consolidated Official Plan of the City of Brampton Planning Area.

+READ a FIRST, SECOND and THIRD TIME and PASSED in Open Council this 15th day of August, 1983.